Evans Law Firm, Inc. Represents Watershed Alliance of Marin and Friends of Muir Woods Park Challenging Coastal Subdivision

 - Car: if you need a new car, consider a used electric car (“used” is important because approximately 20% of a cars carbon footprint is from factory to owner – i.e. production, shipping etc).

 - Ride a bike to work or use public transportation.
-(All the staff at Evans Law Firm comes to work by public transportation!)
+If you can, continue to work remotely as we return to “normal” after the pandemic.